-When you are on the gulf of Mexico, it is hard not to look out and mentally think the ocean versus a giant gulf.
+When you are on the gulf of Mexico, it is hard not to look out and mentally think of the ocean versus a giant gulf.
 You will even find me writing that way by default.
-Nothing when you are here tells your brain you are on a gulf.
+Nothing, when you are here, tells your brain you are on a gulf.
 It is too immense to think of it other than the ocean.

 After breakfast, I spend an hour just driving around and getting the lay of the land and seeing some of the spots.
 This is an amazing area.
-In some areas like those near the resort, there is less development and then in others you will find more.
+In some areas like those near the resort, there is less development and then in others, you will find more.
 It looks like they get enough storms in the area that they develop cleverly in areas of the island that are more stable in case of hurricanes and other issues.
-So, spot that are undeveloped are likely more prone to flooding and over wash.
+So, spots that are undeveloped are likely more prone to flooding and overwash.

 Galveston also had the first medical college in 1891 and later a nursing school in 1894.
 The city also had the state’s first telephone in 1878.
 Galveston was a major port city in the 1800s.
 The main product imported and processed here was cotton.